plmok61/react-navigation-transitions/README.md

 transitionConfig: () => fromLeft(1000),
 ```

-The basis for these function can be found in the `react-navigation` docs [here](https://reactnavigation.org/docs/stack-navigator.html#modal-stacknavigator-with-custom-screen-transitions).
+The basis for these functions can be found in the `react-navigation` docs [here](https://reactnavigation.org/docs/stack-navigator.html#modal-stacknavigator-with-custom-screen-transitions).